teancom/codex/aws.md

  - $.networks.router2.subnets.0.range: Enter the CIDR address for this subnet
  - $.networks.router2.subnets.0.reserved: Enter the reserved IP ranges for this subnet
  - $.networks.router2.subnets.0.static: Enter the static IP ranges for this subnet
+ - $.networks.runner1.subnets.0.cloud_properties.subnet: Enter the AWS subnet ID for this subnet
+ - $.networks.runner1.subnets.0.gateway: Enter the Gateway for this subnet
+ - $.networks.runner1.subnets.0.range: Enter the CIDR address for this subnet
+ - $.networks.runner1.subnets.0.reserved: Enter the reserved IP ranges for this subnet
+ - $.networks.runner1.subnets.0.static: Enter the static IP ranges for this subnet
+ - $.networks.runner2.subnets.0.cloud_properties.subnet: Enter the AWS subnet ID for this subnet
+ - $.networks.runner2.subnets.0.gateway: Enter the Gateway for this subnet
+ - $.networks.runner2.subnets.0.range: Enter the CIDR address for this subnet
+ - $.networks.runner2.subnets.0.reserved: Enter the reserved IP ranges for this subnet
+ - $.networks.runner2.subnets.0.static: Enter the static IP ranges for this subnet
+ - $.networks.runner3.subnets.0.cloud_properties.subnet: Enter the AWS subnet ID for this subnet
+ - $.networks.runner3.subnets.0.gateway: Enter the Gateway for this subnet
+ - $.networks.runner3.subnets.0.range: Enter the CIDR address for this subnet
+ - $.networks.runner3.subnets.0.reserved: Enter the reserved IP ranges for this subnet
+ - $.networks.runner3.subnets.0.static: Enter the static IP ranges for this subnet
  - $.properties.cc.buildpacks.fog_connection.aws_access_key_id: What is the access key id for the blobstore S3 buckets?
  - $.properties.cc.buildpacks.fog_connection.aws_secret_access_key: What is the secret key for the blobstore S3 buckets?
  - $.properties.cc.buildpacks.fog_connection.region: Which region are the blobstore S3 buckets in?